Sep 15 – Oct 12 2018

 Opening and Book Launch: Friday, Sep 14 at 19:00

 Labor migration is a worldwide phenomenon that challenges traditional family structures and creates transnational family patterns.
 In order to provide financial and material support for their families, many women are forced to seek employment abroad and leave their children behind.
-Harsh working conditions for migrants in host countries and migration laws and policies make family unification difficult or impossible.
+Harsh working conditions for migrants in host countries, coupled with migration laws and policies, make family unification difficult or impossible.
 Often these children are left in the care of other women in the family back at home such as grandmothers and aunts.
 Despite the challenges of being a migrant worker and painful experience of separation from their children, transnational mothers strive to transform established motherhood roles to include spatial absence.

 Objects and technologies play a vital role in this new definition of motherhood where absence is an inevitable part of it.
 But, how is the relationship between mother and children to be redefined whenever gifts and material support take the place of this absence?
 When physical closeness has to take second place to communication programs like Skype and WhatsApp?
-Working on narratives and memories of women migrant workers and children left-behind, Bitter Things retraces positions on this topic from the 1960s right up to present day perspectives.
+Bitter Things retraces positions on this topic from the 1960s right up to present day perspectives.

 After being exhibited at DEPO Istanbul, BITTER THINGS is now on view at Archive Kabinett in Berlin.
-The exhibition is accompanied by a publication published by Archive Books, which includes academic and literary contributions, interviews, songtexts and images that reveal diverse experiences transnational mothers and their families go through.
+The exhibition is accompanied by a publication published by Archive Books, which includes academic and literary contributions, interviews, song texts and images that reveal the diverse experiences transnational mothers and their families go through.